capnproto/capnproto/doc/encoding.md

 the target resides, then you will need to allocate a landing pad in some other segment, and use this double-far approach.
 This should be exceedingly rare in practice since pointers are normally set to point to _new_ objects.

+## Serialization Over a Stream

+When transmitting a message, the segments must be framed in some way, i.e. to communicate the number of segments and their sizes before communicating the actual data.
+The best framing approach may differ depending on the medium -- for example, messages read via `mmap` or shared memory may call for different approach than messages sent over a socket or a pipe.
+Cap'n Proto does not attempt to specify a framing format for every situation.
+However, since byte streams are by far the most common transmission medium, Cap'n Proto does define and implement a recommended framing format for them.

+When transmitting over a stream, the following should be sent.
+All integers are unsigned and little-endian.

+* (4 bytes) The number of segments, minus one (since there is always at least one segment).
+* (N * 4 bytes) The size of each segment, in words.
+* (0 or 4 bytes) Padding up to a multiple of words.
+* The content of each segment, in order.

+## Packing

+For cases where bandwidth usage matters, Cap'n Proto defines a simple compression scheme called "packing".
+This scheme is based on the observation that Cap'n Proto messages contain lots of zero bytes: padding bytes, unset fields, and high-order bytes of small-valued integers.

+In packed format, each word of the message is reduced to a tag byte followed by zero to eight content bytes.
+The bits of the tag byte correspond to the bytes of the unpacked word, with the least-significant bit corresponding to the first byte.
+Each zero bit indicates that the corresponding byte is zero.
+The non-zero bytes are packed following the tag.

+For example, here is some typical Cap'n Proto data (a struct pointer (offset = 2, data size = 3, pointer count = 2) followed by a text pointer (offset = 6, length = 53)) and its packed form:

+    unpacked (hex):  08 00 00 00 03 00 02 00   19 00 00 00 aa 01 00 00
+    packed (hex):  51 08 03 02   31 19 aa 01

+In addition to the above, there are two tag values which are treated specially:  0x00 and 0xff.

+* 0x00:  The tag is followed by a single byte which indicates a count of consecutive zero-valued words, minus 1.
+E.g. if the tag 0x00 is followed by 0x05, the sequence unpacks to 6 words of zero.
+* 0xff:  The tag is followed by the bytes of the word as described above, but after those bytes is another byte with value N.  Following that byte is N unpacked words that should be copied directly.
+These unpacked words may or may not contain zeros -- it is up to the compressor to decide when to end the unpacked span and return to packing each word.
+The purpose of this rule is to minimize the impact of packing on data that doesn't contain any zeros -- in particular, long text blobs.
+Because of this rule, the worst-case space overhead of packing is 2 bytes per 2 KiB of input (256 words = 2KiB).

+## Compression

+When Cap'n Proto messages may contain repetitive data (especially, large text blobs), it makes sense to apply a standard compression algorithm in addition to packing.
+When CPU time is also still important, we recommend Google's [Snappy](https://code.google.com/p/snappy/).
+Otherwise, [zlib](http://www.zlib.net) is probably a good choice.